balderdashy/sails-docs/reference/websockets/sails.sockets/sails.sockets.join.md

 ### Notes
 > + Every socket is automatically subscribed to a room with its ID as the name, allowing direct messaging to a socket via [`sails.sockets.broadcast()`](http://sailsjs.org/documentation/reference/web-sockets/sails-sockets/sails-sockets-broadcast)
++ In multi-server (aka "clustered") deployments, you should always use `.join()` asynchronously (by sending a function as the `cb` argument and continuing execution inside that function).
 + The phrase "request socket" here refers to an application-layer WebSocket/Socket.io connection.  `req.socket` also exists for HTTP requests, but it refers to the underlying TCP socket at the transport layer, which is different.
 Be sure and ensure `req.isSocket == true` before using `req.socket` with this method.